sulkaharo/nsfitbit/README.md

 ``yarn install; yarn run build`` and then install the build to the Fitbit simulator or device with ``npx fitbit`` and running the ``install` command there.

+SDK 6 builds also use the sdk5 directory.

 # Tests

 Run unit tests by changing to the correct SDK directory and running ``yarn run test``.